Table of Contents

 This article has links to products and services we love, which we may make commission from.

-Bangkok, Thailand is the hub of this South East Asian city.
+Bangkok, Thailand is the hub of this Southeast Asian city.
 Whether you are heading south the Thai islands to catch some rays or north to the jungle it is very likely that you will spend time in Bangkok in transit.
-We had just over 24 hours in Bangkok, we had heard that it was mental, and it definitely lived up to its reputation.
-We (Craig and Gemma) had two aims for the last stop of our five – week travel trip, to party on the infamous Khao San Road and eat some bugs.
+We (Craig and Gemma) had just one day in Bangkok, we had heard that it was mental, and it definitely lived up to its reputation.
+We had two aims for the last stop of our five-week travel trip, to party on the infamous Khao San Road and eat some bugs.
 Were we successful?
 Read on to find out as well as other things to do in Bangkok in under 24 hours.

 Khao San Road – Did That Just Happen?

 Khao San Road is a road, funnily enough, littered with restaurants, bars, market shops, men trying to sell you tailored suits, and backpackers all looking for a good time.

 Hell to some, hilarity to others.

 The bars are packed with blaring music, wasted travellers, and PRs trying to sell you scorpions on a stick.

 Always in search of the more local options, we veered away from Bangkok’s popular street to find a vendor selling a selection of bugs, who knew there was such variety?

 I squealed as the vendor scooped up some dead flies into a bag like it was popcorn at the cinema.